yoannchaudet/hospitable/README.md

 ## About The Project

-A good host is said to be *hospitable*.
-There it is, hospitable is a set of PowerShell [cmdlets](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/cmdlet-overview?view=powershell-7.1) (in the form of [advanced functions](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced?view=powershell-7.1)) for printing stuff on terminal/console.
+A good host is said to be *hospitable*, as such this project contains a set of PowerShell [cmdlets](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/cmdlet-overview?view=powershell-7.1) (in the form of [advanced functions](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced?view=powershell-7.1)) for printing stuff on terminal/console.

-This project makes use of [virtual terminal sequences (based on VT-100)](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) and as such may not work on older versions of Windows.
+⚠️ This project makes use of [virtual terminal sequences (based on VT-100)](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) and as such may not work on older versions of Windows.
 Everywhere else (including Linux and MacOS), it should render just fine.

 ## Built With